geonetwork/gnm_collect/Readme.md

     go build github.com/geonetwork/gnm_collect
     ./gnm_collect -user admin -pass admin

+You can run directly from the source (rather than compiled binary with:

+    go run src/github.com/geonetwork/gnm_collect/gnm_collect.go

 All dependencies are cloned and you can build from your GOPATH directory